microsoft/qlib/README.md

 | Models |  [Implement a new model](https://github.com/microsoft/qlib/pull/689) |

 [Good first issues](https://github.com/microsoft/qlib/labels/good%20first%20issue) are labelled to indicate that they are easy to start your contributions.

+You can find some impefect implementation in Qlib by  `rg 'TODO|FIXME' qlib`

 If you would like to become one of Qlib's maintainers to contribute more (e.g. help merge PR, triage issues), please contact us by email([qlib@microsoft.com](mailto:qlib@microsoft.com)).
-We are glad to help you to set the right permission.
+We are glad to help to upgrade your permission.

 ## Licence
 Most contributions require you to agree to a